How an etch channel is depicted in GIA reference diagrams.

 Photographs depicting the different shapes and appearances of etched-channels

 Scientists believe etched channels are formed when diamonds are being transported from the Earth’s mantle to the surface.
 During that journey, high temperature fluids can sometimes “eat into” the stone’s crystalline structure.
-As seen above, this leaves natural marks that appear in a variety of interesting figures.
+This leaves natural marks that appear in a variety of interesting figures as seen in the photographs above.

-Depending on the depth of the etched channel/s, it doesn’t make economical sense for the cutter to remove excess weight from the rough just to polish out the channels.
+Depending on the depth of the etched channel/s, it doesn’t make economic sense for the cutter to remove excess weight from the rough just to polish out the channels.

 Generally speaking, for diamonds with VS2 clarity or better grades, they shouldn’t have durability issues with them.
 Rest assured that when the labs perform an actual grading, they do take into account durability risks and severity of the inclusion/s before assigning a rating.